-The SFMP project included a limited set of activities related to anti-child labor and trafficking (CLaT) in the fisheries sector, with an emphasis on the Central Region, based in part on testimonials from fishers in the port of Elmina, as well as through extensive experience of partners such as the Central and Western Region Fishmongers Association (CEWEFIA) based in the area.
-The SFMP was encouraged by USAID to give additional attention to anti-CLaT activities given Ghana's placement on the Tier 2 Watch List for two consecutive years indicating the potential for immanent downgrade to Tier 3 that would have stopped all US assistance to Ghana.
-Focusing on the situation in the most highly trafficked coastal fishing communities, SFMP built capacity at the local level to address CLaT at its source and among high risk families and households.
+The SFMP project included some activities related to anti-child labor and trafficking (CLaT) in the fisheries sector, with an emphasis on the Central Region, based in part on testimonials from fishers in the port of Elmina, as well as through extensive experience of partners such as the Central and Western Region Fishmongers Association (CEWEFIA) that is based in the area.
+The SFMP was encouraged by USAID to give additional attention to anti-CLaT activities given Ghana's placement on the Tier 2 Watch List for two consecutive years indicating the potential for imminent downgrade to Tier 3 that could have stopped all US assistance to Ghana.
+Focusing on the situation in the most highly trafficked coastal fishing communities, SFMP built capacity at the local level to address CLaT at its source and among high-risk families and households.
 Key documents include the Anti-CLaT national strategy for the fisheries sector, adopted by MOFAD (Strategy on Anti-Child Labor and Trafficking in Fisheries) which is based upon a detailed literature review (Child Labour and Literature Review and Scoping Study Report) and situation assessment tools (CLaT Assessment Tool Workshop Report).
-Much of the work of the SFMP om Anti-CLaT was through partners including CEWEFIA, Friends of the Nation and the Development Action Association and included engagement meetings and drama performances led by Friends of the Nation (Community Communication Durbars and Drama Performances on CLaT in the Central Region) regional workshops and training by FoN and SNV (Training of MOFAD/FISHERIES COMMISSION on Child labor and Trafficking Strategy, Fisheries Child labor Policy Socialization Engagement Workshops with District Assemblies Child Protection Committees), training of district child protection committees and advocates by CEWEFIA (Refresher Training for Community Child Protection Committee and Anti-CLaT Advocates, Training on Advocacy Skills for CCPCs and Anti-CLaT Advocates) and production of outreach materials such as the SFMP's Anti-CLaT factsheet (Reducing Child Labor and Trafficking in Ghana's Fishing Communities).
-In 2018, Ghana was moved off the Watch List and returned to straight Tier 2 ranking indicating an improvement with additional work needed.
+Much of the work of the SFMP on Anti-CLaT was through partners including CEWEFIA, Friends of the Nation and the Development Action Association and included engagement meetings and drama performances led by Friends of the Nation, (Community Communication Durbars and Drama Performances on CLaT in the Central Region) regional workshops and training by FoN and SNV (Training of MOFAD/FISHERIES COMMISSION on Child labor and Trafficking Strategy, Fisheries Child labor Policy Socialization Engagement Workshops with District Assemblies Child Protection Committees), training of District Child Protection Committees and advocates by CEWEFIA (Refresher Training for Community Child Protection Committee and Anti-CLaT Advocates, Training on Advocacy Skills for CCPCs and Anti-CLaT Advocates) and the production of outreach materials such as the SFMP's Anti-CLaT factsheet (Reducing Child Labor and Trafficking in Ghana's Fishing Communities).
+In 2018, Ghana was moved off the Watch List and returned to Tier 2 ranking, indicating an improvement with additional work needed.
+The SFMP looked to successful examples within Ghana.
+The SNV Development Organisation guided groups on a tour to Torkor in the Volta Region to see the "Torkor model" (Report on Learning Tour to Torkor for SFMP Partners and Selected Stakeholders ).
+Led by General Agricultural Workers Union (GAWU) the model involves organizing and mobilizing fish workers (including fishermen and fish processors) and employers (boat/canoe owners) and equipping them with the relevant knowledge, skills and motivation to combat child labor.